KazHashi13/GitHubPractice/README.md

 # GitHubPractice
-Used to learn now to use GitHub and GIt
+Used to learn how to use GitHub and GIt

 The first thing I am going to do is follow the guide.